phpvms/docs/docs/installation/cron.md

 title: Cron/Scheduled Tasks
 ---

-In order for some phpVMS features to work, a cronjob is required to be setup.
+In order for some phpvms features to work, a cronjob is required to be setup.
 Some of the features that rely on cronjobs include:

 - Job queue tasks (sending emails, notifications)